usablica/front-end-frameworks/README.md

 **Github:** https://github.com/ericam/susy/

-## Inuit.css
+## inuit.css

 > A powerful, scalable, Sass-based, [BEM](http://bem.info/), OOCSS framework.

-Inuit is a Sass based, Object Oriented framework that is full of objects and abstractions. inuit.css provides little-to-no design which means no undoing things, no deleting CSS and no adhering to other peoples’ design decisions.
+inuit.css is a Sass based, Object Oriented framework that is full of objects and abstractions. inuit.css provides little-to-no design which means no undoing things, no deleting CSS and no adhering to other peoples’ design decisions.

 **Responsive:** Yes